AndrewKM210/J-MOReL/README.md

 # J-MOReL: Improved Reimplementation of MOReL

 ## Overview
 This repository provides a clean and modular reimplementation of MOReL (Kidambi et al., NeurIPS 2020), a model-based offline reinforcement learning framework that builds pessimistic MDPs to handle uncertainty in the predictions of the models.
-It also includes several improvements to MOReL and model-based RL that I proposed in my MSc. thesis, listed below.
+It also includes several improvements to MOReL and model-based RL that I proposed in my MSc. thesis (link [here](https://ulb-dok.uibk.ac.at/ulbtirolhs/content/titleinfo/12445583)), listed below.

 ## Key Improvements
 - Neural networks ensemble (the model):